ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 {:important}

 ## Ordering {{site.data.keyword.blockstorageshort}} through the SLCLI
-: #orderingthroughCLI}
+{: #orderingthroughCLI}
 {:cli}

 You can use the SLCLI to place orders for products that are normally ordered through the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
-In the SL API, an order can consist of multiple order containers.
-The order CLI works with one order container only.
-{:shortdesc}

-For more information about how to install and use the SLCLI, see [Python CLI Client](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.
-{:tip}

 Each order must have an associated location (data center).
 When you order {{site.data.keyword.blockstorageshort}}, make sure that it is provisioned in the same location as your compute instances.
 {:important}

+For more information about how to install and use the SLCLI, see [Python CLI Client](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.
+{:tip}

 Use the `slcli block volume-order` command to provision the LUN.